davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.hashmap/index.md

 - Pay particular attention to memory management.
 Nodes are possibly created in `put()` and freed in `del()`.
 Be careful of ordering -- don't try to free a node before it's been completely unlinked from the map.
 In case of `del()`, you also need to return the old value, so make sure you save that value in a temporary variable before freeing the node and returning!

-- Speaking of memory management, you'll need to free up the memory allocated to your `pthread_lock_t` object(s) when you're done.
+- Speaking of memory management, you'll need to free up the memory allocated to your `pthread_spinlock_t` object(s) when you're done.
 To do this, use `pthread_mutex_destroy()`.
 It frees the resources for you, so you will not need to `free()` them explicitly after calling this function.

 - You might also experiment with [spin locks](https://docs.oracle.com/cd/E26502_01/html/E35303/ggecq.html),  `pthread_spinlock_t`.
 Warning: The VS Code editor's C plugin doesn't recognize `pthread_spinlock_t`, so it thinks there's an error as you code along, but your code will compile.